-- Probiotic supplement (containing Lactobacillus acidophilus), 5 - 10 billion CFUs (colony forming units) daily, to help maintain intestinal health.
+- Probiotic supplement (containing Lactobacillus acidophilus), 5 to 10 billion CFUs (colony forming units) daily, to help maintain intestinal health.
 Some evidence suggests probiotics may also help strengthen the immune system, although there is no clear proof.
-If you take drugs to suppress your immune system or if you have a weakened immune system, ask your doctor before taking probiotics.
+If you take drugs to suppress your immune system, or if you have a weakened immune system, ask your doctor before taking probiotics.
 Refrigerate your probiotic supplements for best results.

 - Bromelain, an enzyme made from pineapple, taken between meals, reduces inflammation.
 It is often used with turmeric (Curcuma longa), an anti-inflammatory that makes the effects of bromelain stronger.
-Both bromelain and turmeric can increase the risk of bleeding, especially if you take blood thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+Both bromelain and turmeric can increase the risk of bleeding, especially if you take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
 People who are allergic to pineapple should not take bromelain.